srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 In this exercise, you will will install the Azure IoT EdgeHub Dev Tool.

-1. To develop Azure IoT Edge modules with C#, you will need to install the Azure IoT EdgeHub Dev Tool.
-This tool required Python 2.7, 3.6, or 3.7 to be installed.
+1. Verify that you have Python 3.7 installed in your development environment.

+    Lab 3 of this course has you prepare the lab environment, including the installation Python 3.7.
+If Pythin is not installed, refer back to the instructions in Lab 3.

     > **Note**:  Currently, the Azure IoT EdgeHub Dev Tool uses a docker-py library that is not compatible with Python 3.8.

-1. To install Python, navigate to [https://www.python.org/downloads/](https://www.python.org/downloads/), then download and install Python.
+1. With Pythion installed, open Windows Command Prompt.

-1. Pip is required to install the Azure IoT EdgeHub Dev Tool on your development machine.
-With Python already installed, run the following commands to install Pip:
+1. At the command prompt, to install the package manager for Python (Pip), enter the following commands:

     ```cmd/sh
     curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
     python get-pip.py
     ```

+    Pip is required to install the Azure IoT EdgeHub Dev Tool on your development machine.

     > **Important**: When downloading code like this, you should consider reviewing the code before running it.

     If you have issues installing Pip, please reference the official Pip [installation instructions](https://pip.pypa.io/en/stable/installing/).

     > **Note**: On Windows, Python and/or Pip are sometimes installed but are not in the `PATH`.
 Check with your instructor if you have Python installed but it does not seem to be available.

-1. Run the following command to install [Azure IoT EdgeHub Dev Tool](https://pypi.org/project/iotedgehubdev/)
+1. To install the Azure IoT EdgeHub Dev Tool, enter the following command:

     ```cmd/sh
     pip install iotedgehubdev
     ```

-    > **Note**:  If you have multiple Python including pre-installed Python 2.7 (for example, on Ubuntu or macOS), make sure you are using the correct `pip` or `pip3` to install `iotedgehubdev`.
+    > **Note**:  If you have multiple versions of Python installed in your development environment, including pre-installed Python 2.7 (for example, on Ubuntu or macOS), make sure you are using the correct `pip` or `pip3` to install `iotedgehubdev`.

+    You can read more about the Azure IoT EdgeHub Dev Tool here: [Azure IoT EdgeHub Dev Tool](https://pypi.org/project/iotedgehubdev/)

-Now we have configured the python environment and installed these tools, we are now ready to create an Azure Container Registry which will be used to store our custom IoT Edge Module.
+Now that you have configured the Python environment and installed these tools, you are ready to create an Azure Container Registry which will be used to store our custom IoT Edge module.

 ### Exercise 3: Create Azure Container Registry